Digital Security Travel Hacks You Need to Know

 Travel opens our eyes to new architecture, foods, cultures, and perspectives from around the world.
 Unfortunately, it also makes us more vulnerable to theft and hackers.
-While no one is 100 percent secure from digital attacks, there are some things everybody can do to help prevent their information from getting compromised while traveling.
-Check out our infographic to learn more about digital scams and how to protect yourself while traveling.
+While no one is 100 percent secure from digital attacks, there are some things everybody can do to help prevent their information from getting compromised while travelling.

-In the digital age, no country is untouched by cybercrime so it’s smart to know best practices for keeping your information safe.
+In the digital age, no country is untouched by cybercrime, so it is smart to know the best practices for keeping your information safe.
 North America and Russia have the highest percentages of reported identity thefts, with the United States the worst at nearly 800 million reported identities stolen.
-The best way to prevent digital identify theft is to prepare in advance.
+The best way to prevent digital identity theft is to prepare in advance and become familiar with these simple practices and tools.

 Hackers and thieves are constantly searching for new ways to capture information so staying vigilant is the key to protecting your data.
-When traveling, it’s always smart to prepare in advance, use cash when possible, and be aware of your surroundings.
-Because a stolen identity and compromised finances is no vacation.
+When travelling, it is always smart to prepare in advance, use cash when possible, and be aware of your surroundings because a stolen identity and compromised finances is no vacation.